Project Management for Musicians

 Author & Instructor

 Jonathan Feist is editor in chief of Berklee Press, where he has been bringing music education products to a worldwide market since 1998.
 He is the author and instructor of Berklee Online courses "Project Management for Musicians" and "Music Notation and Score Preparation Using Finale.”
-He is author of the books Project Management for Musicians (Berklee Press, 2013) and Music Industry Forms (Berklee Press, 2014) and the co-author of Essential Songwriter (Berklee Press, 2004) and The Berklee Practice Method Teacher's Guide (Berklee Press, 2004).
+He is author of the books Project Management for Musicians (Berklee Press, 2013) and Berklee Contemporary Music Notation (Berklee Press, 2017) and the co-author of Essential Songwriter (Berklee Press, 2004) and The Berklee Practice Method Teacher's Guide (Berklee Press, 2004).
 He has also written hundreds of articles about music, published through About.com, Keyboard Magazine, MakeMusic's Finale blog, and Berklee’s TakeNote online magazine.
 As an editor, he is credited on over two hundred books about music.
 Jonathan is a composer, songwriter, and photographer.
 He holds a bachelor's and master's degree in composition from New England Conservatory of Music.